tangym27/TangyBahanna/README.md

 int explorerIsOnA()
 Maze Solver:
 static boolean solve(Maze maze)
+## known bugs
+only works for the base case so far.
 ## version n wishlist
 - one possible way
 - all possible ways